 Storing Banana Bread in the Fridge

-The refrigerator is well known for drying food products out, and that’s the last thing we want for our banana bread.
+The refrigerator is well known for drying food products, and that’s the last thing we want for our banana bread.

-If you don’t quite like banana bread straight from the fridge, try microwaving it for 10 – 20 seconds, or warming it up in the toaster or oven.
+If you don’t quite like banana bread straight from the fridge, try microwaving it for 10 – 20 seconds or warming it up in the toaster or oven.

 Can You Freeze Banana Bread?